The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 We may say no to what they're asking, but we'll say, "We can't do that, but we can do this."

-For example, they might want lasagna.
-Well, I can't produce lasagna in an hour and a half for you.
-But we can pump out pizzas.
-I can send you breadsticks and salad with this.
-We are always looking for what we can do.
+Example: They want lasagna.
+I can't produce lasagna in 90 minutes.
+But we can pump out pizzas with breadsticks and salad.
+Always look for what you can do.

 Negotiate the time vs. the order

-We also always try negotiating the time.
+Always try negotiating the time.
 If it's going to hit our lunch rush, we ask, "Is it okay if delivery is at 11:00?"
-We know that from 10:00 to 11:00 the kitchen is not busy, so we can pump the order out.
+From 10:00 to 11:00 the kitchen isn't busy, so we can pump the order out.

-Often, delivering earlier (when our kitchen is less busy) works for the customer.
+Delivering earlier (when the kitchen is less busy) often works for the customer.

 Monitor catering orders closely

 Your team needs to know when a 25-pizza order is inbound.
-That's why we obsessively look at what orders are scheduled.
-When the team arrives, they check if we have any scheduled orders.
+When the team arrives, they check scheduled orders.

 The professional touch and operational rigor

-• Driver demeanor: Make sure a driver looks presentable and their demeanor is professional.
-Yes, this is tough to influence with 3P drivers.
+• Driver demeanor: Make sure drivers look presentable and act professional.
 With your own team, remember they're not just dropping things off.
-Catering orders have bigger tips, so the driver better offload everything and set things up.
+Catering orders have bigger tips; the driver should offload everything and set things up.

-• Recipes and admin support: Be prepared to quickly provide digital copies of receipts/invoices.
-Sometimes folks need to send it to their finance department.
-We go into the back end, find that receipt or invoice, and email it to the customer.
+• Recipes and admin support: Be prepared to quickly provide digital copies of receipts and invoices.
+Customers often need to send these to their finance department.

-• The 24-hour call: For high-value orders (e.g., over $300), a brief phone call from the manager the next day makes a huge difference.
-You get to ensure everything went smoothly, build a stronger relationship, and get feedback if mistakes were made.
+• The 24-hour call: For high-value orders (over $300), a brief phone call from the manager the next day makes a huge difference.
+Ensure everything went smoothly, build the relationship, and get feedback if mistakes were made.

 8. Use your customer list to drive reorders

-If you took my advice to focus on direct catering orders, the data you’ll capture via these orders will be so useful to stay top-of-mind and drive reorders during key periods.
+If you focus on direct catering orders, the data you capture will help you stay top-of-mind and drive reorders during key periods.

 Try the Monday morning email

-So try sending a Monday morning email prompt: "Need a last-minute lunch meeting catered this week?
+Send a Monday morning email: "Need a last-minute lunch meeting catered this week?
 Order direct by 10 AM."
-You’ll catch guests who put off placing the order they need for a party later in the week.
+You'll catch people who put off placing the order they need later in the week.

 Don’t forget seasonal prompts

-Use seasonality of catering to your advantage.
+Use catering seasonality to your advantage.
 In Q4 (peak season), send emails reminding businesses to book their holiday and end-of-year appreciation lunches.

 Make it clear you’re capable

-After we successfully handle a larger order or event, I'm going to make sure people know.
-This combats the perception that a local restaurant can’t manage large volumes.
-It also creates the impression that "everybody's ordering" from Mattenga's.
+This combats the perception that a local restaurant can't manage large volumes.
+It also creates the impression that "everybody's ordering" from your restaurant.

 Use SMS drops—selectively

-Use SMS sparingly for high-urgency, limited-time offers (e.g., "Free delivery on catering over $200 this Wednesday") to drive immediate demand on slow days.
+Use SMS sparingly for high-urgency, limited-time offers ("Free delivery on catering over $200 this Wednesday") to drive immediate demand on slow days.

 9. Create a 30/60/90 day growth plan for catering